 For most people struggling to lose weight, dropping 100 pounds would be a major feat.
 But Brazilian blogger Raina Trindade still feels mentally “obese.”

-So while Trindade is happy to show off her new figure, she admits that she still has a long way to go towards changing her mental outlook.
+So while Trindade is happy to show off her new figure, she admits that she still has a long way to change her mental outlook.

 “I still think that I am fat and still think every day about eating the rubbish I used to love.
-I look slim and I look healthy and fit but in my mind, I am still fat and still greedy for the all the bad food that will kill me,” she said.
+I look slim, and I look healthy and fit, but in my mind, I am still fat and still greedy for all the bad food that will kill me,” she said.
 “I still have the mind of a fat person.”